Skip to main content

 January 20, 2025

 Just Futures Law and co-counsel filed a lawsuit on behalf of four grassroots organizations in Chicago challenging the administration’s planned immigration raids targeting Chicago as a "sanctuary city."
-Organized Communities Against Deportation et al. v.
-Huffman, No. 25-cv-868 (N.D.
+Organized Communities Against Deportation v.
+Trump, No. 1:25-cv-00868 (N.D.
 Ill.).
+On January 26, 2025, the plaintiffs filed an amended complaint, which is the version included here.

 View Document

 The United States filed a lawsuit against the State of Illinois and others, including the city and mayor of Chicago, arguing that their sanctuary laws/policies obstruct and unlawfully impede the enforcement of federal immigration laws.
-US v.
+United States v.
 Illinois, No. 1-25-cv-01285 (N.D.
 Ill.).

 View Document

-On February 7, 2025, several jurisdictions—City and County of San Francisco, Santa Clara County, Portland, King County, and New Haven—sued President Trump alleging that EO 14159, as well as the related DOJ memo threatening withholding of federal funding to sanctuary cities, are unconstitutional and violate federal law.
+Several jurisdictions—City and County of San Francisco, Santa Clara County, Portland, King County, and New Haven—sued President Trump alleging that EO 14159, as well as the related DOJ memo threatening withholding of federal funding to sanctuary cities, are unconstitutional and violate federal law.
 San Francisco v.
-Trump, No. 25-1350 (N.D.
+Trump, No. 3:25-cv-01350 (N.D.
 Cal.).

 View Document